Minh-Uchiha/SupportLens-AI/docs/core_components/llm_integration.md

 ### Deterministic Offline Fallback

 `local_deterministic_llm` selects a deterministic, dependency-free generator that produces an answer from the leading evidence chunk.
 It mirrors the embedding gateway's hash-fallback pattern: it keeps the offline test suite and lightweight installs working without a live Ollama, and it keeps existing chat tests reproducible.
-The flag defaults to `True` for local/test and is set to `False` in Docker Compose, where the real LiteLLM path runs.
+The flag defaults to `True`, so local development, tests, and the default Docker Compose stack all use the deterministic generator.
+To run the real LiteLLM path, set `SUPPORTLENS_LOCAL_DETERMINISTIC_LLM=false` (in Docker Compose this means adding it to the `api` service environment, since Compose wires up the LiteLLM and Ollama services but leaves the flag at its default).
 A `simulate_model_unavailable` hook in the question text forces the unavailable path so the `model_unavailable` state stays testable offline.

 ## Prompt Templates